GregBaughDev/RisoPrompt/README.md

 **Requires >= Qt6**

-Allows you to interact with Google Gemini LLM's through a custom, Risography inspired, GUI application.
+Allows you to interact with Google Gemini LLM's through a custom, [Risograph](https://en.wikipedia.org/wiki/Risograph) inspired, GUI application.
 Built with Qt, it interacts with Gemini with RPC.

 #### Features: